-• HS25, HS27: a record of all injuries and illness that occur at the service.
-Records include the child's name, date, time and description of the incident, actions taken and by whom and evidence of parental knowledge of the incident.
-Copies of current first aid (or medical practising) certificates for adults counting towards the qualification requirement.

-- Licensing Criteria 2008, Health and Safety, Hazards and Outings documentation required: - HS12: a hazard identification and management system.
-The system can be consistent with the requirements of the Health and Safety in Employment Act 1992, but goes beyond the consideration of significant hazards to employees to include all hazards to children. - PF27:There is space (away from where food is stored, prepared, or eaten) where a sick child can: - Be temporarily kept at a safe distance from other children (to prevent crossinfection) - Lie down comfortably - Be supervised. - PF28: There is a first aid kit that: - Complies with requirements - o Is easily recognisable and readily accessible to adults; - Is inaccessible to children. - HS30: Children are washed when they are soiled or pose a health risk to themselves or others. - HS13: The temperature of warm water delivered from taps that are accessible to children is no higher than 40 degrees, and comfortable for children at the centre to use. - HS14: Water stored in any hot water cylinder is kept at a temperature of at least 60 degrees Celsius. - HS15: All practicable steps are taken to ensure that noise levels do not unduly interfere with normal speech and/or communication, or cause any child attending distress or harm. - HS16: Safe and hygienic handling practices are implemented with regard to any animals at the service.
+- HS27: a record of all injuries and illness that occur at the service.
+Records include the child's name, date, time and description of the injury, illness, or incident.
+Actions taken and by whom and evidence that parents have been informed. - Licensing Criteria 2008, Health and Safety, Hazards and Outings documentation required: - HS12: a hazard identification and management system.
+The system can be consistent with the requirements of the Health and Safety in Employment Act 1992, but goes beyond the consideration of significant hazards to employees to include all hazards to children. - PF27:There is space (away from where food is stored, prepared, or eaten) where a sick child can: - Be temporarily kept at a safe distance from other children (to prevent crossinfection) - Lie down comfortably - Be supervised. - PF28: There is a first aid kit that: - Complies with requirements od Appendix 1 - o Is easily recognisable and readily accessible to adults; - o Is inaccessible to children. - HS30: Children are washed when they are soiled or pose a health risk to themselves or others. - HS13: The temperature of warm water delivered from taps that are accessible to children is no higher than 40°C, and comfortable for children at the centre to use. - HS14: Water stored in any hot water cylinder is kept at a temperature of at least 60°C. - HS15: All practicable steps are taken to ensure that noise levels do not unduly interfere with normal speech and/or communication, or cause any child attending distress or harm. - HS16: Safe and hygienic handling practices are implemented with regard to any animals at the service.
 All animals are able to be restrained; - Health (Immunisation) Regulations 1995 require services to have an immunisation register retained for at least 12 months (see the ECC's online guideline for Retention of Records).